 Barbarians at the Gate is an investigative journalism bestseller by Bryan Burrough and John Helyaran.
 This book covers the fall of RJR Nabisco.
 It describes the economic climate in the 1980s when small and large businesses were bought out, sometimes for just their assets or the real estate they occupied.
 Businesses were torn apart and closed once the profit from selling their assets surpassed the purchase cost.

-This book is a great resource to learn about RJR Nabisco’s corporate finance strategy, the history of leveraged buyouts, and the role junk bonds played in LBOs, among other relevant topics.
+This New York Times best seller is a great resource to learn about RJR Nabisco’s corporate finance strategy, the history of leveraged buyouts, and the role junk bonds played in LBOs, among other relevant topics.

 Barbarians at the Gate chronicles dozens of main characters (all interviewed personally by the authors) and hundreds of side characters.
 It helps you understand how money, legal maneuverings, and personal relationships affect strategy and finance at the highest level.
 In some cases, hubris, greed, and egos are appalling.